ANS-C01 Network Security, Compliance and Governance Practice Question

 Deploy a NAT gateway in the public subnet and add a route in the private subnet's route table pointing to the NAT gateway.
 Use security groups on the application servers to restrict outbound traffic to the API endpoints.
 Enable logs on the NAT gateway using VPC Flow Logs or NAT gateway logs.

-Option D is correct.
 A NAT gateway in a public subnet allows instances in private subnets to access the internet while hiding their private IPs.
 By controlling the outbound rules in the security group or using a network firewall, you can restrict traffic to specific API endpoints.
 AWS CloudWatch Logs or VPC Flow Logs can capture the NAT gateway logs.
-Option A is incorrect because an internet gateway in the private subnet would expose private IPs.
-Option B is incorrect because a proxy server would add complexity.
-Option C is incorrect because a VPC endpoint cannot be used for internet API access.
+Option A is incorrect because a VPC endpoint is used for accessing AWS services privately and cannot be used for internet API access.
+Option B is incorrect because attaching an internet gateway directly to the private subnet would expose the instances' private IPs to the internet.
+Option C is incorrect because while a proxy server could work, it adds unnecessary complexity and management overhead compared to a NAT gateway.

 Answer analysis